-I tried my best to make this list easy to understand, and I hope you’ll see it as a pocket guide on the best practices for SEO content writing.
+I tried my best to make this list easy to understand, and I hope you’ll see it as a pocket guide on SEO writing best practices.

-These are 17 ideas on how to improve your blog content to increase organic traffic.
+These are 17 ideas on writing content that consistently brings organic traffic.

 For beginners, you should understand what SEO writing really means.

 Click on that link and understand the process before you read this one.

 But if you already did, I won’t waste your time.
 So, Let’s go.

 What are short tail keywords?

 - Short-tail keywords – 3 words or less